Povidone-iodine: Structure

-Povidone-iodine is a chemical complex of the polymer povidone (polyvinylpyrrolidone) and triiodide (I3−).
+Povidone-iodine is a chemical complex of the polymer povidone (polyvinylpyrrolidone, PVP) and triiodide (I_{3}^{−}).
+It is synthesized by mixing the PVP polymer with iodine (I2), allowing the two to react.

 It is soluble in cold and mild-warm water, ethyl alcohol, isopropyl alcohol, polyethylene glycol, and glycerol.
 Its stability in solution is much greater than that of tincture of iodine or Lugol's solution.

 Free iodine, slowly liberated from the povidone-iodine (PVP-I) complex in solution, kills cells through iodination of lipids and oxidation of cytoplasmic and membrane compounds.
 This agent exhibits a broad range of microbiocidal activity against bacteria, fungi, protozoa, and viruses.
 Slow release of iodine from the PVP-I complex in solution minimizes iodine toxicity towards mammalian cells.

 PVP-I can be loaded into hydrogels, which can be based on carboxymethyl cellulose (CMC), poly(vinyl alcohol) (PVA), and gelatin, or on crosslinked polyacrylamide.
 These hydrogels can be used for wound dressing.
 The rate of release of the iodine in the PVP-I is heavily dependent on the hydrogel composition: it increases with more CMC/PVA and decreases with more gelatin.